nicolai256/audio_keyframe_deforum_DD_0.5/README.md

 - `--piano_drop_speed 0.4`: Set the reactive impact of piano audio.
 - `--piano_begin_speed 0.0`: Set the starting keyframe value for piano audio.
 - `--piano_predrop_speed -0.4`: Set the pre-impact value for piano audio.
+- `--contrast_drop_speed 0.4`: Set the reactive impact of constrat.
+- `--constrast_begin_speed 0.0`: Set the starting keyframe value for constrast
+- `--constrast_predrop_speed -0.4`: Set the pre-impact value for constrast.
 ---